 b- Overwatering:

 It’s true that tomato plants need a huge amount of water to grow and produce fruits.
-But it doesn’t mean you need to provide water constantly without considering the actual demand of your tomato plants.
+But it doesn’t mean you need to provide water constantly without considering the actual demand for your tomato plants.

-After checking the soil moisture, if your tomato plants need water more than average then provide more.
-On the other hand, if they demand fewer water supplies provide less.
+After checking the soil moisture, if your tomato plants need more water than average, then provide more.
+On the other hand, if they demand fewer water supplies, provide less.

 c- Lack of sunlight:

 Tomato needs at least 6 hours of direct sunlight but 8 hours or more is better.
-Tomato plants turn this sunlight into energy to produce more and tasty fruits.
-Lack of sunlight reduces the tomato production.
+Tomato plants turn this sunlight into energy to produce more tasty fruits.
+Lack of sunlight reduces tomato production.
 Besides, the fruits become smaller in size and less tasty.
 Moreover, this problem also invites different types of diseases.

 d- Lack of water: